matheusmendonca0706/compassUOL-Docker/README.md

 public class ImageMeanFilter {

     /**
-     * Applies mean filter to an image concurrently
+     * Applies mean filter to an image concurrently using Runnable
      * * @param inputPath  Path to input image
      * @param outputPath Path to output image
      * @param kernelSize Size of mean kernel